CMSgov/beneficiary-fhir-data/rfcs/0000-template.md

 - What other designs have been considered and what is the rationale for not choosing them?
 - What is the impact of not doing this?

+# Addendums
+[addendums]: #addendums

+The following addendums are required reading before voting on this proposal:

+* (none at this time)

+Please note that some of these addendums may be encrypted.
+If you are unable to decrypt the files, you are not authorized to vote on this proposal.

 # Prior art
 [prior-art]: #prior-art